Uberi/University-Notes/PHIL145/PHIL145.md

 The argument is paradoxical because "heap" is a vague term.
 We do not know whether heap-ness applies in the penumbral cases, when the sand grains could either form a heap or not form a heap.

+There is still disagreement about how to evaluate this.
+Some people say that there is a certain number of grains that distinguish a heap from a non-heap, but we cannot know it exactly.
+The problem revolves around the concept of a heap being a vague concept.

 An **ambiguous** claim is one where there are multiple possible meanings of the claim without context to find the correct one.
 Multiple meanings happen quite often in language, but these are often resolved through context.
 A claim is ambiguous when the context does not allow us to determine which meaning is correct.

 The two types are ambiguity are **syntactic** (sentence structure can be read in more than one way) and **lexical** (phrases in sentence have multiple meanings by definition).